 - The marsh area will provide park users with new water access to an expanded and restored Shedbrook Creek.

-- A 15-acre Great Lawn on the east side of Meadow Lake
+- A Great Lawn on the east side of Meadow Lake

 - Franklin 5K loop trail

 Yes, the fields will be open for public use and have a clear permitting system.
-Knowing the lack of access that youth sports teams currently face, Philadelphia Parks & Recreation will prioritize youth access to the sports fields and continue the practice of waiving permit fees for youth sports.
+Philadelphia Parks & Recreation’s policy is to always prioritize youth access to athletic fields and courts and to waive permit fees for youth sports teams.

 To ensure community access to the fields, Fairmount Park Conservancy and Philadelphia Parks & Recreation will continue to work with the Friends of FDR Park, other long-time stakeholders in the park (such as youth sports teams who have been playing there) as well as elected officials who represent the park and its users, to ensure equitable community access to the fields.